Spanning tree congestion of proper interval graphs: Concluding remarks

 \section{Concluding remarks}

 In this paper, we settled an open case of {\STCfull} by showing that the problem is NP-complete even on proper interval graphs of linear clique-width at most~$4$.
-Although our result considerably deepened the understanding of {\STC}, there are still several important unsettled questions, as mentioned below.
+As a byproduct, we also showed that the problem is NP-complete on graphs of diameter~$2$.
+These results leave several important questions open.

-\paragraph{Graph classes} From the viewpoint of graph classes, one of the most relevant ones would be cographs, i.e., graphs of clique-width at most~$2$ (see \cref{fig:graph-classes}).
+\paragraph{Graph classes} From the viewpoint of graph classes, one of the most relevant remaining classes is that of cographs, i.e., graphs of clique-width at most~$2$ (see \cref{fig:graph-classes}).
 Note that {\STC} is known to be NP-complete on graphs of clique-width at most~$3$~\cite{OkamotoOUU11}.
-Note also that a connected cograph has diameter at most~$2$ and the complexity of {\STC} on graphs of diameter at most~$2$ is not known.
+Note also that a connected cograph has diameter at most~$2$.

 \paragraph{Fixed $k$} Let $k$ be the target congestion in {\STC}.
 If $k \le 3$, then {\STC} is polynomial-time solvable~\cite{BodlaenderFGOL12}.
 On the other hand, for every fixed $k \ge 5$, {\STC} is NP-complete~\cite{LuuC25}.
 The case of $k = 4$ remains unsettled.